-All across Europe, street food traders are the new rock stars – food heroes, in cool vans, trucks and trailers, engaging with followers on instagram and twitter.
-Nothing corporate – it’s all about ‘keeping it real’, serving restaurant-quality food at supermarket prices.
+Michelin has finally started to recognise the talent of traders.
+All across the continent, street food traders are the new rock stars – food heroes, in cool vans, trucks and trailers, engaging with followers on Facebook, Instagram and Twitter.
+Nothing too corporate – it’s all about ‘keeping it real’, serving restaurant-quality food at canteen-style prices.

-Traders in Europe are taking traditional street foods – whether it’s banitsa from Bulgaria, herring from Estonia, karjalanpiirakka from Finland, Liege waffles from Belgium, gelato from Italy, burek from Bosnia or churros from Spain – and repurposing them for a new generation.
+As we’ve seen in our first six years, traders in Europe are taking traditional street foods – whether it’s banitsa from Bulgaria, zander from Russia, karjalanpiirakka from Finland, Liege waffles from Belgium, gelato from Italy, burek from Bosnia or churros from Spain – and repurposing them for a new generation.
 The streets are becoming a laboratory for hot new food ideas.

 In Europe, we admire individuality.
 And we want spontaneity.
 From boutiques to burger bars, cinemas to spas – pop-ups are delighting us all over the continent.
 Street food is coming indoors as big business tries to capture that ‘on-the-run sensibility’ to give their food courts a casual, shareable vibe.
 Indoors and out, food is increasingly portable and flirty with a low level of commitment.

 At Food Mutiny we have known for years that lunch doesn’t have to be a sandwich at your desk.
 That’s why we already lift food trucks into shopping centres, and we’re launching Bumper Bar + Kitchens, our own take on a boring old “food hall”, next year.
 Street food’s authenticity and independence is a real alternative to the cookie cutter food offers out there.
 Through the ESFA we are finding the food heroes of tomorrow.
 And engaging more people with our food production.
 Dammit — we’re making the world a better place to live in.